zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-5.md

 Brian also talks about the shipping agents.
 “To ship (som ething)” as a verb means to send it somewhere, to mail it or to send it by some form of transportation.
 An “agent” is a person who is responsib le for doing something, someone who represents your company.
 So, a “shipping agen t” is a person whose job is to make sure that products can be sent from on e country to another; someone who looks at all the regulations, for example.
 Brian is saying as long as the shipping agents are “well informed,” meaning th ey know what’s going on, we won’t have anything to be concerned about.
 “Rest assu red we’ll take care of all that.”
 The expression “rest assured” is used to mean t hat the other person doesn’t have to worry, everything is under control.
 It’s so mething that you say to someone else in order for them to have confidence in you,  for them to know that you are going to take care of this problem.

 Giselle says, “That’s good to hear (I’m glad).
 Won’t the customs procedures be different, though?”
-“Customs” is the agency or office o f a government that looks at things – “inspects” things, we would say, that come i nto a country, looking for things that are not allowed and possibly collecting taxes on certain things.
+“Customs” is the agency or office of a government that looks at things – “inspects” things, we would say, that come i nto a country, looking for things that are not allowed and possibly collecting taxes on certain things.

  Usually you have to talk to someone from customs and someon e from immigration when you go into a new country.
 Giselle says,  “I understand that there are changes to the regulations affecting which cont ainers we can use and how we transport our freight.”
 A “container” is just  something that holds something else.
 A box is a container; a bottle can be a container for soda or milk, and so forth – or beer, which is just like milk, or as important!
 Giselle says that she’s worried about the changes that will affect ho w they transport their freight.
 “Freight,” you’ll remember, is the same as “ca rgo.”
 It’s the product that you are shipping from one place to another.